 They certainly make a water birth look like a positive birth experience, but is it for you?
 Years back, a water birth might have been viewed as something only for home birthers or seen as an alternative, but times have changed and for good reason.

-You may have seen some headlines about waterbirth but last year a Cochrane review found no increased risk to either mother or baby when having a water birth.
+You may have seen some headlines about water birth but a Cochrane review found no increased risk to either mother or baby when having a water birth.
 There are basic safety rules to follow though, which your midwife can advise you on.

-- You may not be able to have a water birth if you have a history of heavy bleeding during pregnancy
+- If you have a history of heavy bleeding during pregnancy

 - If you have a medical condition such as diabetes or epilepsy